 By Alexander Maasik

 This year, new regulations for trading between the European Union (EU) and the rest of the world will go into effect.
-These changes have been in works for years.
+These changes have been in the works for years.
 Yet most people and businesses are not ready for them.
 You can use Eurora to make sure you can still import goods to the EU.

 The reason for these changes is to put online stores outside the EU on an equal footing with EU merchants.
-Also, EU countries have lost significant budget revenue in recent years due to the Low Value Item Tax Exception and mislabeled and mis-declared packages.
+Also, EU countries have lost significant budget revenue in recent years due to the Low-Value Item Tax Exception and mislabeled and mis-declared packages.
 This loss is only magnified by the e-commerce boom.